Brittany Gilmer, Florida International University

 The new security-development framework for combating piracy also impacts the individuals, agencies, and sectors involved in designing and implementing counter piracy projects.
 The opportunities and challenges associated with conducting counter piracy projects on shore in Somalia are reworking the organizational structures, mandates, and partnerships for combating piracy.
 Although there may be an increasing collaboration at the regional and international level, within the development realm, money-strapped agencies are fighting amongst each other in order to obtain their piece of the counter piracy pie.
 Paradoxically, the political economy of combating piracy is creating markets of security and development in Somalia where those participating in the process of combating piracy also have a vested interest in its continuation.

 The findings suggest that (re)framing piracy as a security-development issue played a role in its construction as an imminent threat and shaped responses to it.
 What differs from previous expert visions of security and development in Somalia is the push for prevention and containment strategies.
 Counter piracy actors, including the development sector, are complicit in producing markets of security and development that promote the containment of particular actions and bodies in Somalia.
 A close examination of how and why these markets are being produced demonstrates that those who have an interest in combating piracy also stand to profit from its continuation.
 Consequently, the reproduction of the continuous, immanent threat of piracy is co-constitutive of the reproduction of the continuous need for intervention.
+“There are plenty of people in the music world I’d trusted https://clickmiamibeach.com/ and turned out to be ungrateful and untrustworthy – but not this person.
 This paradox exposes the “messiness” (i.e., the limitations, contradictions and cyclical nature) underlying the new security-development approach to combating piracy.
 It also suggests that the merging of security and development has enabled First World countries to use spaces of development as tools to contain Third World bodies within Third World borders.

 Bibliography and further Readings